 Ecolism has no racism or favoritism and places the right people in the right jobs based on their merits, not on their color, status, gender or race.

-Ecolism principles apply to its followers, but it is best if implemented in a sizable Utopian Eco-city designed for an Eco-society that accepts living an Eco-lifestyle.
-The ultimate objective of Ecolism is to reform democracy and other socio-economic systems or at least to give the poorest a better chance to live in peace, happiness, harmony, security, economic stability and with a better social-welfare system.
+Ecolism principles apply to its followers, but it is best if implemented in a sizeable utopian Eco-city designed for an Eco-society that accepts living an Eco-lifestyle.
+The ultimate objective of Ecolism is to reform democracy and other socio-economic systems or at least to give the poorest a better chance to live in peace, happiness, harmony, security, economic stability and a better social-welfare system.

 To better understand the Ecolism philosophy, it is best to compare it with other socio-economic systems.
 All the socio-economic systems are not perfect and may not become perfect.
-The proof is in the poverty, wars, limitation of freedoms and injustices that existed for thousands of years and still exist in the 21st century.
-Whenever there is conflict, there is an injustice for one or the other.
+The proof is in the poverty, wars, limitation of freedoms and injustices that existed for thousands of years and still exist in for one or the other.
 Therefore, a balanced system resolves such strife.
-Thus, our humanity needs a new Eco-socio-economic system that balances the extremes and removes the root causes of conflicts.
+Thus, our humanity needs a new Eco-socio- economic system that balances the extremes and removes the root causes of conflicts.

 So, let us compare Ecolism with other socio-economic systems.